Update Office 2019 (for IT Pros)

 This causes the Click-to-Run service to go look for updates at the location that you’ve configured Office to look for updates.
 For example, directly from the Office CDN on the internet.
 If updates are available, Office begins the process to download.

 Size of updates for Office 2019

-The size of the updates that are downloaded to the user's computer from the update location varies depends on several factors, including how long it’s been since you last updated Office 2019 and how many security and quality updates there are.
+The size of the updates that are downloaded to the user's computer from the update location varies depending on several factors, including how long it’s been since you last updated Office 2019 and how many security and quality updates there are.

 To minimize the size of the updates that need to be downloaded, we recommend that you keep Office 2019 up to date.
 Office uses a technology called binary delta compression to help reduce the size of the updates that need to be applied to the user's computer.
 But binary delta compression is only available if you're updating from a recent version of Office.
 For example, if you're updating from the September or October version to the November version.
-But if you're updating a much older version of Office, such as from the June to November version, binary delta compression won't be available.
+But if you're updating a much older version of Office, such as from the June to November version, binary delta compression isn't available.

 Update channel for Office 2019